nwsw/nwcplugin-api/api/nwc.md

 **nwc.newRef**('RefType'), Returns {RefObject}

 This creates a new reference object that can be used in an event hook to access existing NWC objects.
-New reference objects must be created during plugin startup.
-They cannot be created during event hook execution.
+New reference objects must be created during plugin startup, and are reset each time they are used for the first time in an event hook function.
+References cannot be created during event hook execution, and their state is not maintained across event hook instances.

 The 'RefType' must be one of the following string values:

  - '[ntnptr](ref.ntnptr.md)'
  - '[drawpos](ref.drawpos.md)'